robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 unfortunately not that simple.
 Goal behind this article is to create relatively simple signal processing in JavaScript from scratch.
 That's why we will focus on much simpler algorithm that in general will give same result.
 There is only one disadvantage - this method is ultra slow.
-In JavaScript it's possible to compute only couple of frequency bins (vertical 'bars' on frequency domain chart) in the real time.
+In JavaScript it's possible to compute only couple of frequency bins (vertical 'bars' on frequency domain chart) in the real time without overloading the CPU.
 In comparison FFT will give us thousands of them.

 ### Basic DFT algorithm